Boss Lab

 Liliana Rodriguez.

 Michele Massa comes to the Project CONNECTS team as our RIAS coding expert.
-Her professional background is in theatre, linguistics, education and health science.
-She studied at The Lee Strasberg Theatre Institute, Yale University, The New School University, and Johns Hopkins School of Public Health.
-She began her work with Johns Hopkins University in 2007, and has RIAS coded over 5000 medical encounters, across more than 40 studies in various health contexts, during her career.
+Her professional background is in theater, linguistics, education and health science.
+She studied at the Lee Strasberg Theatre Institute, Yale University, the New School University and Johns Hopkins School of Public Health.
+She began her work with Johns Hopkins University in 2007, and has RIAS-coded more than 5,000 medical encounters across more than 40 studies in various health contexts during her career.

 Michele Massa.

-Mary Catherine Beach is a professor in the School of Medicine, with appointments in the Center for Health Equity and the Berman Institute of Bioethics, at Johns Hopkins University.
-Dr. Beach’s research focuses on humanizing healthcare by promoting respect for patients as well as improved patient-clinician communication.
+Mary Catherine Beach is a professor in the School of Medicine, with appointments in the Center for Health Equity and the Berman Institute of Bioethics at Johns Hopkins University.
+Dr. Beach’s research focuses on humanizing health care by promoting respect for patients, as well as improved patient-clinician communication.
 This communication scholarship spans a range of philosophies and methods, including conversational analysis, motivational interviewing, Roter Interaction Analysis System (RIAS), Verona Coding Definitions of Emotional Sequences (VR-CoDES), and shared decision-making.
-In addition, she has led several clinical trials demonstrating improvements in communication (clinician training) and attitudes towards patients with sickle cell disease (brief film intervention).
+In addition, she has led several clinical trials demonstrating improvements in communication (clinician training) and attitudes toward patients with sickle cell disease (brief film intervention).
 Her research has been funded by the National Institutes of Health, the Agency for Healthcare Research and Quality, the Robert Wood Johnson Foundation, and the Greenwall Foundation.

 Mary Beach.